frasor02/SIV-Project/README.md

 # SIV Project: Extracting Features from Atari games
 The repository contains code regarding the project for the course of Signal, Image and Video of the University of Trento.

-The goal of the project is to gather information on frames of a given game (i.e. Breakout).
+The goal of the project is to gather information on frames of two games used to test the processing algorithm:
+- Breakout
+- Skiing.

 The processing is composed of the following phases:
 - Finding SIFT Keypoints
 - Feature matching between frames